zhad3/zrenderer/README.md

 Run `dub build :cli`.
 ### Server
 Run `dub build :server`.

+### Extra step for Windows:
+The above commands must be executed in the [Visual Studio Developer Command Prompt](https://docs.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell) which will be available when installing the Build Tools for Visual Studio (see above).

+Depending on your system the command prompt will be available for x86 and x64.
+Whichever you choose will build zrenderer for the same architecture.

 ---
 All Ragnarok Online related media and content are copyrighted © by Gravity Co., Ltd & Lee Myoungjin(studio DTDS) and have all rights reserved.